epfl-ada/ada-2020-project-milestone-p3-p3_atadata/README.md

 ## Methods
 Our proposed methods will mostly rely on unsupervised approaches to understand the betrayal behaviour.
 We will start by considering only the embedding representation and attempt to apply clustering methods such as K-means or DBSCAN depending on the clusters shapes to identify various classes of words that can indicate betrayal.
 We believe a good distance metric for this scenario would be the cosine similarity or the Hellinger distance for the embeddings computed by us.
 Furthermore, we can expand the features we used to also cover sentiment score, as well as the number of requests or the length of messages sent.

-From a supervised perspective, we can look at a new dimension which was ignored in the paper: time dimension.
-Because these relationship build upon existing relationship each season, we can analyze our problem from a timeseries perspective and see how previous steps influence the current one when the betrayal takes place.
+From a supervised perspective, we intend to look at a dimension which was ignored in the paper: the time dimension.
+Because these relationships build upon existing relationships each season, we can analyze our problem from a timeseries perspective and see how previous steps influence the current one when the betrayal takes place.
 Therefore, we can consider the aforementioned features and because of the complexity given by the embeddings, we will explore how an LSTM-based architecture would improve the classification scores.
+Furthermore, we can explore using a sliding window based on the number of season, how decision trees models like Random Forest of XGBoost perform on the task of classifying betrayal.

 ## Proposed timeline
 ## Organization within the team